 Recycled paper reduces deforestation and landfill waste.

-Plastic bags → Cloth or jute bags
+Plastic bags → Cloth / jute bags

 Paper napkins → Washable cloth napkins